Proof-of-Learning is Currently More Broken Than You Think: Empirical Evaluation of the Cheapness Assumption

-To understand the difficulty of recovering the same local minimum {for DNNs via honest training (\ie without utilizing the knowledge of the final weights of another model)}, we conduct the following experiment: we check if two nearly identical training setups can lead to the same weights.
-We train models until convergence changing only the randomness in initialization and data sampling, keeping the architecture, training data, and optimization algorithm fixed.
-We trained multiple models independently, and compute the pairwise $\ell_2$ distance of their weights (we collected 30 data points), as shown in Table~\ref{tab:avg_dist}.
-We find with high consistency (low standard deviation) that this distance is both large (\ie on the order of the $\ell_2$ norm of the weights themselves ($55.481 \pm 0.110$ for ResNet-20 and $44.624 \pm 0.196$ for ResNet-50) and not due to hardware noise as it is much larger than \re.
-To determine if this is significant, we then apply a one-tailed $t$-test with null hypothesis: the distance between independent model parameters is zero.
-The $p$-values are summarized in Table~\ref{tab:avg_dist} and we can reject the null hypothesis with significantly high confidence (low $p$-values).
-Since such a minimal change can consistently lead to significantly different weights, we argue that under realistic scenarios (with even larger setup differences), it is highly unlikely that one can recover the same final weights.
-Thus, knowledge of the final model weights is essential to a stochastic spoofing adversary.
+To understand the difficulty of recovering the same local minimum for DNNs through honest training (\ie \xspace {\em without} utilizing the knowledge of the final weights of another model), we empirically check if two nearly identical training setups can lead to the same weights.
+We kept the architecture, optimization algorithm, and training data the same but varied only the randomness in initialization and data sampling.
+We trained multiple models independently until convergence and compute the pairwise $\ell_2$ distance (of 30 data points we collected) of their weights, as shown in Table~\ref{tab:avg_dist}.
+We found with high consistency (low standard deviation) that this distance was large \ie on the order of the $\ell_2$ norm of the weights themselves ($55.481 \pm 0.110$ for ResNet-20 and $44.624 \pm 0.196$ for ResNet-50), and {\em not due to hardware noise} as it substantially exceeded \re.
+To determine if this is significant, we then performed a one-tailed $t$-test with null hypothesis that the distance between independent model parameters was zero.
+The $p$-values, summarized in Table~\ref{tab:avg_dist}, indicate that we could reject the null hypothesis with high confidence (low $p$-values).
+Given that such a minimal change could consistently result in significantly different weights, we argue that it is highly improbable to recover the same final weights under realistic scenarios (with even larger setup differences).
+Therefore, knowledge of the final model weights is essential to a stochastic spoofing adversary.

-\subsubsection{Adversarial Reconstruction of a Proof for Known Model Weights}
+\subsection{Adversarial Reconstruction of a Proof for Known Model Weights}